humdrum-tools/humdrum-documentation/guide/ch32/index.md

 gsub("X","Y",string)
 ```

 Suppose that we wanted to increment all measure numbers by 1.
-Let\'s
+Let's
 presume our input contains only a single spine.
 First we test for the
 presence of the equal sign at the beginning of the input record.
 If the
 input is not a barline, then we simple print the line in the output.